top of page

 • 10 min read

-Learning to position, balance, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where additional body parts are in contact with the ground and required to accept some weight, ie; 3-point and 4-point starts.
-What I've observed is that many athletes in 3-point and 4-point starting stances rely too much on the hand(s) on the ground for balance/stability and it keeps them from maximizing their ability to be poised to be explosive.
-(Keep Reading)
+Learning to position and balance the body, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where additional body parts - hand(s) - are in contact with the ground and required to accept some weight, ie; 3-point and 4-point starts.

 Standing Start Position